6 Smart Tips to Boost Member Retention at Your Association

 Beyond these, surveys and interviews are the best ways to find out the causes of membership abandonment.
 Make sure you do this before losing valuable members who want to engage and communicate more.

-6. Consider membership management platform
+6. Consider membership management software

 How to make sure you’re all prepared for your member retention strategy?
 Simple management software allows you to complete the following: contact potential members, gather specific databases for future use, organize the interaction with existing members.